grace-notes/website/contents/topics/grace.md

 > **Matt.
 18:13** describes the Lord’s joy (chara) at finding the lost sheep.

 > **Matt.
-25:21, 23.** “_His lord said unto him, Well done, good and faithful servant: you have been faithful over a few things, I will make thee ruler over many things: enter into the joy (chara) of thy lord._”
+25:21, 23.** “His lord said unto him, Well done, good and faithful servant: you have been faithful over a few things, I will make thee ruler over many things: enter into the joy (chara) of thy lord.”

 We begin to see the relationship between joy and that which causes joy, namely, the favor and bounty which we receive from the Lord.

-> **Luke 2:10. .** "Behold, I bring you good tidings of great joy (chara), which shall be to all people._" This emphasizes the idea of CHARA as an occasion of rejoicing.
+> **Luke 2:10. .** "_Behold, I bring you good tidings of great joy_ (chara)_, which shall be to all people._" This emphasizes the idea of CHARA as an occasion of rejoicing.

 > **Phil.
 4:1.** "Therefore, my brethren dearly beloved and longed for, my joy (chara) and crown, so stand fast in the Lord**…"